Nail-Claros/LyricLens/README.md

 Translations: Translations of the lyrics are displayed in your preferred language.

+History: See your recent songs in the history page!
+WARNING: CLOSING THE BROWSER WILL CLEAR YOUR HISOTRY

 LyricLens makes it easy to enjoy your favorite music with lyrics in any language!